FURTHER READING

 Related History

-• Harry Hoxsey — Herbal cancer treatment; decades of AMA persecution; won libel lawsuit against Morris Fishbein (1949)
+• Harry Hoxsey — Promoted an herbal cancer regimen; won a libel lawsuit against Morris Fishbein (1949), which did not clinically validate the regimen

-• Gaston Naessens — Developed Somatoscope (similar high-magnification microscope); 714X treatment; Canadian persecution
+• Gaston Naessens — Developed Somatoscope (claimed high-magnification microscope); promoted 714X and faced Canadian legal proceedings

 • Antoine Priore — French electromagnetic therapy researcher; French government funding withdrawn